The Best Way to Spend Your Christmas Money

 But whereas splurging on yourself or your loved ones may be enticing, more often than not, the exorbitant cost of the item purchased – whether it is a shopping spree on clothes and shoes, the latest gadget or toys – is not always equivalent in value to the receiver.
 Avoid what is known in economics as the deadweight loss by changing things up this festive season and investing that windfall of extra money.

 From serving as another source of income to helping you get rid of your debt, fund your retirement or that family trip around the world, investing can grow your wealth by making your money work for you and grow over time, while by meeting your financial goals, you are ultimately increasing your purchasing power.
-Yet, if you are inexperienced in the world of finance and investing, you may be baffled by the wide variety of investment options out there.

 Stocks can set you on the right financial path and secure your future, while if these are purchased for your children, the merits go beyond the obvious monetary rewards.
 Not only can they be used in the future to fund their studies, pay for their first car or a deposit on a house, but by providing them with the opportunity to be stockholders, you can spark their interest in saving and investing.